Understanding Human Rights: International Criminal Court vs UN Security Council

 The Sphere Within Sphere sculpture at the United Nations Headquarters in New York carries a profound message.
 As a gift from Italy to mark the arrival of the new millennium, it symbolizes the hope for a rebirth of the world, less troubled and destructive than the one we currently inhabit.

 What's captivating about the sculpture is not just its form but its deeper meaning: a new world, emerging from within the old.
-It reminds us that real change is born out of transformation, and progress often comes with challenges.
+It reminds us that real change is born out of transformation.
 This symbolism resonates with the ongoing work of Human Rights protection, as the path to lasting change requires compromise and resilience.

 Where do Human Rights Come From